 Congestive heart failure (CHF) is a long-term condition that, if left untreated, can affect many organs of the body and eventually lead to their shutdown and death.
 However, CHF can be managed through careful monitoring by health professionals, lifestyle changes and medications.

-Helping CHF sufferers understand their condition and how to manage it is the goal of a new congestive heart failure clinic at Wake Forest Baptist Health - Lexington Medical Center.
+Helping CHF sufferers understand their condition and how to manage it is the goal of the Congestive Heart Failure Clinic at Wake Forest Baptist Health - Lexington Medical Center.
 At least 25 percent of the patients who come to the Emergency Department with heart-related issues have CHF.

 The clinic's goal is to equip those with CHF with the necessary information and tools to help them effectively manage their disease and ultimately improve their quality of life.
 CHF can be debilitating, but through proper monitoring, medication and lifestyle changes, patients can live a normal life.